wp-plugins/stripe-woocommerce-addon/readme.txt

 9. It does not needs SSL.
 10. Single checkbox to put it in live/test mode.
 11. Single checkbox to put it in Authorize or Authorize & Capture.
+12. This plugin Support to accept card types.
+13. This plugin **does not store Credit Card Details**.
+14. This plugin Support refunds in woocommerce interface.

-12. This plugin currently supports Multiple Currency accepted one at a time Irrespective of store base currency See Screenshot No.2
+15. This plugin currently supports Multiple Currency accepted one at a time Irrespective of store base currency See Screenshot No.2

 Also See

 	1. https://support.stripe.com/questions/which-currencies-does-stripe-support

-13. This plugin **does not store Credit Card Details**.
-14. This plugin Support refunds in woocommerce interface.
-15. Support to accept card types.

 == Screenshots ==